ailinzi/xianlinzi/Pooling-FAQ.md

 A question.
 Is /login navigating to browser or will be display in the Chia GUI?
 Where did the client get login_code?
 Thanks!
 Is login_code just in the Set-Cookies of /partials response?

+janit - keybase://chat/chia_network.public#pools/11538
+Will the new plotter only create portable plots?
+(Don't have any reason to see why anyone'd want OG, but just checking)

 # Draft FAQ Items

 Important Keybase conversations captured that needs to be converted to FAQ items.
 All items below will be cleaned up, this is just a place to temporarily cut and paste conversations in Keybase as a place holder: